The slowest dog breed in the world: 25 dogs that take their time

-Although it is a good-natured type of dog, Bullmastiffs are bred as guardians for their family.
+Although it is a good-natured type of dog, Bullmastiffs are bred as guardians for their families.
 They’ve got a large build and as a large dog can be an imposing obstacle to thieves and burglars.
-Despite being a guard dog, the Bullmastiff can be a family loving pet, noble, trustworthy and confident.
+Despite being a guard dog, the Bullmastiff can be a family-loving pet, noble, trustworthy, and confident.

 The dog’s short coat makes it easy to groom, although there might be some drooling.
 However, the coat does not shed much, so it is easy to clean.
 Bullmastiffs aren’t too energetic, although they might have quite a lot of energy as pups.
 For training, just take your pet out for outdoor games or short walks to keep him fit and healthy.
 When training a Bullmastiff at an early age, make sure your pup understands that you’re the one in charge to facilitate further training as well as to curb his independence